-Publicise information about entry requirements, the structure and content of the programme, areas where supervision is offered, whom to contact and information about funding sources administered by the department.
+Publicise information about entry requirements, processes (including interviews), the structure and content of the programme, areas where supervision is offered, whom to contact and information about funding sources administered by the department.
 Designate a member of academic staff with responsibility for professional doctorate admissions, who may be the Director or some other member of the department.

-Ensure that where an application to the programme is received, two designated and trained members of staff are involved in making the admissions decision.
+Ensure that where an application to the programme is received to undertake research in an area in which the department offers supervision, two designated and trained members of staff are involved in making the admissions decision.
 These staff may consult other staff who are potential supervisors to discuss the application.

 1.3.
-Programme Information
+Departmental arrangements

-Ensure that on acceptance of an offer of admission (that is normally well before registration) all new PD students are supplied with the details of the PD programme, which have been approved by the Faculty Education Committee, including the necessary taught, professional practice and research components.
+Ensure that on acceptance of an offer of admission (that is normally well before registration) all new PD students are supplied with the details of the departmental arrangements for PD students.
+The departmental documentation and the arrangements it describes should be appropriate for the degree programme concerned and should be approved by the Dean.

 Departmental documentation will be monitored every three years, or sooner if the department wishes to make any major changes to the arrangements.

 1.4.
-Student Induction
+Student induction

-Ensure that all new PD students are provided with an induction programme at the start of their period of study (see section 5 below).
-During the induction, or within the first three weeks of term, the PD Director should discuss the details contained in this Code of Practice, and the departmental arrangements relating to it.
+Ensure that all new PD students are provided with an induction programme at the start of their period of study and are strongly encouraged to attend University and/or Faculty induction events (see section 5 below).
+During the induction, or within the first three weeks of term, the PD Director should discuss the details contained in this Code of Practice, the PGR student handbook, and the departmental arrangements relating to them.
 Students should be given information about expectations and conventions regarding referencing and citations, and be advised about the University's policy on plagiarism and academic offences.
 Students should be required to sign that they have read and understood the documentation.